 Finding the right schools in South Africa for your children is one of the most pressing questions on every parent’s mind.
-During my search for suitable schools for my own children, I collected information on many of Cape Town's educational institutions and want to share my information with you here.
+During our search for suitable schools for my own children, we collected information on many of Cape Town's educational institutions and want to share this information with you here.

 In South Africa, there are pre-schools, pre-primary schools, primary schools and high schools which provide basic education from Grade 0 or age 4 turning 5 by 30 June of the respective year.
 The schools system consists of basic education or general education and training (GET) and further education and training (FET) which provided by high schools, colleges and universities from Grade 10 onwards.